 ● Landfills used for waste management also release pollutants in the air.

-● The rapid urbanization, growth of industries and transport system of the recent years if left unmanaged will further exacerbate the problem
+● The rapid urbanization, growth of industries and transport system of recent years if left unmanaged will further exacerbate the problem

 ● Burning of urban waste, diesel soot, vehicular exhaust, road and construction dust, and power generation.